I Need To Return This Dog

 “I love my dog but every time I try to take him for a walk, he goes crazy.
 He barks at other dogs/stray cats/bicycles/strollers/joggers/people in hats/cars/you name it.
 I feel embarrassed taking him outside the house and think I might need to return him.”

 Leash reactivity is not a quick fix but it is just as modifiable as it is common.
 It may also be worse during the transition period as the dog is acclimating to their new environment, bonding with their new human(s), and building their sense of security.
-There are training classes specifically on the subject, helpful books, excellent training programs, and even supportive communities for owners of reactive dogs.
+There are training classes specifically on the subject, helpful booksexcellent training programs, and even supportive communities for owners of reactive dogs.
 We have written an expansive blog post on how to help dogs with this specific challenge and have an in-depth recorded webinar available too.
 Can it be embarrassing to have your dog go gremlin during your neighborhood walk?
 Sure.
 But it impacts such a high number of dogs (wonderful dogs who aren’t defined by a single behavior) that we think it’s worth putting the work in on if you’re up for it.
+And not only are you not alone, this is probably the single most common behavior issue trainers see - there are A LOT of members of #teamleashgremlin.

 SEPARATION/ISOLATION ANXIETY